codenothing/Nlint/doc/Install.md

  - Nodelint is the main binfile, which can be used in pre-commit hooks, while jslint is a shortcut which auto-enables a few options to output more information to the terminal.

- - The Nodelint.js libfile is added to either the libpath defined, or the first availiable path found in your require path.
+ - The Nodelint.js libfile is added to either the libpath defined, or the first available path found in your require path.

 **Note:** npm installation does all of the above, except install the jslint manfile.
 **Note2:** npm install assumes /usr/local/bin/node as your node binary.
-If you installed node with a differen't prefix, you will need to edit the Nodelint and jslint bin files.
+If you installed node with a different prefix, you will need to edit the Nodelint and jslint bin files.